SimonasTumsys/WorkspaceLoader/README.md

 As you can see, to select apps to open/arrange, we need to pass their BundleIDs, not their names.
 For this, you can use `ctrl+option+cmd+S` hotkey.
 Enter a hint and press Enter, then choose the correct BundleID from the list - it will be copied to clipboard.

-You can add more display and up to 9 workspaces per display.
+You can add more displays and up to 9 workspaces per display.
 However, the more workspaces and the more apps, the slower the script might be, and more retries might be needed.

 ## Tips